About Michael

 During the summer after his first year of law school, Michael demonstrated an exceptional work ethic that would define his career, juggling three jobs to finance his legal education.
 That summer he served an internship at the Office of U.S. Senator Richard J. Durbin, served an additional internship as a government watchdog at the Citizen Advocacy Center, and continued to work as a member of UFCW-Local 880 as a stock clerk at Osco Drug.
 Michael later clerked at Asher, Gittler, Greenfield & D’Alba, one of America’s leading law firms representing unions and workers, clerked at Romanucci & Blandin, among the nation’s top law firms in representing the catastrophically injured, and interned at the Illinois Department of Labor.
 These experiences provided him with invaluable insights into government, advocacy, and labor policy.

-A longtime resident of Lakeview, Michael shares his life with his wife Amanda and daughter Emaline.
-He dedicates his free time to community leadership and spending time with his family and friends.
-For Michael, happiness is sipping an old-fashioned and listening to an account of his wife’s and daughter’s days while the Beatles play in the background (deep cuts only!).
+A longtime resident of Lakeview, Michael shares his life with his wife, Amanda, and daughter, Emaline.
+He dedicates his free time to community leadership and cherishing moments with family and friends.
+For Michael, happiness is sipping an old-fashioned while listening to Amanda and Emaline recount their days—preferably with Beatles deep cuts playing in the background.